How Long Does Morphine Stay in Your System? Get The Facts

 Morphine Treatment

 The amount of time morphine stays in your system varies depending on the dose and administration.
-The effects of morphine can be felt even when the drug has exited your body through cravings and withdrawal symptoms.
+The effects of morphine can be felt even when the substance has exited your body through cravings and drug withdrawal symptoms.

 Morphine use can be detected through drug tests up to 90 days after last use if a hair follicle test is used.
 Typical urine tests can detect morphine use for two to five days after your last dose of morphine.